xero/dotfiles/README.md

 i prefer a minimal setup, and choose to interact with my operating system via the so-called "terminal" or "command line", (read that quoting sarcastically). with the web browser and video player among the noted outliers. in my opinion, using your computer should be a very personal experience. your colors, aliases, key-bindings, etc meticulously crafted to your exacting specifications. so for me, the unix shell is the most important part of my environment.

-i use [zsh](http://linux.die.net/man/1/zsh) as my interactive shell. it's an extensible, bash like shell with awesome completion and correction engines. i manage multiple shell sessions with [tmux](http://linux.die.net/man/1/tmux). it's a feature packed terminal multiplexer with support for buffers, split windows, detached local and remote sessions, etc. i'm a member of the cult of [vim](http://linux.die.net/man/1/vim). sing phrases to the third reincarnation of the glorious ed! lel.
+i use [zsh](http://linux.die.net/man/1/zsh) as my interactive shell. it's an extensible, bash like shell with awesome completion and correction engines. i manage multiple shell sessions with [tmux](http://linux.die.net/man/1/tmux). it's a feature packed terminal multiplexer with support for buffers, split windows, detached local and remote sessions, etc. i use [neovim](https://neovim.io) and a member of the [cult of vi](https://en.wikipedia.org/wiki/Editor_war). sing phrases to the third reincarnation of the glorious ed! **lel.**

 # clean home

-i'm all about living a clean digital life, so that means a tidy and organized home dir. my `~` and this repo, follow the [XDG spec](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).  here's a generalized breakdown:
+i'm all about living a __comfy__ and clean digital life, so that means a tidy and organized home dir. my `~` and this repo, follow the [XDG spec](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).  here's a generalized breakdown:

 ```
 .